xenitane/computer-programming-notes/operators/logical-bitwise.md

 0x90000000 >> 2   // 0xe4000000
 ```

-> I have written some numbers in a weird format, that's to save some space and time here, but fear not you'll understand once you cover how to represent numbers in different formats.
+> [!todo] I have written some numbers in a weird format, that's to save some space and time here, but fear not you'll understand once you cover how to represent numbers in different formats.